traclabs/cfe_sntp/SECURITY.md

 ## Testing

-**Disclaimer: nasa/sample_app is not responsible for any liability incurred under the [Apache License 2.0](https://github.com/nasa/sample_app/blob/main/LICENSE).**
+**Disclaimer: nasa/sntp is not responsible for any liability incurred under the [Apache License 2.0](https://github.com/nasa/sntp/blob/main/LICENSE).**

-Testing is an important aspect our team values to improve sample_app.
+Testing is an important aspect our team values to improve sntp.

 To view tools used for the cFS bundle, see our [top-level security policy](https://github.com/nasa/cFS/security/policy).

 ### CodeQL

-The [sample_app CodeQL GitHub Actions workflow](https://github.com/nasa/sample_app/actions/workflows/codeql-build.yml) is available to the public.
-To review the results, fork the sample_app repository and run the CodeQL workflow.
+The [sntp CodeQL GitHub Actions workflow](https://github.com/nasa/sntp/actions/workflows/codeql-build.yml) is available to the public.
+To review the results, fork the sntp repository and run the CodeQL workflow.

-CodeQL is ran for every push and pull-request on all branches of sample_app in GitHub Actions.
+CodeQL is ran for every push and pull-request on all branches of sntp in GitHub Actions.

 For the CodeQL GitHub Actions setup, visit https://github.com/github/codeql-action.

 ### Cppcheck

-The [sample_app Cppcheck GitHub Actions workflow and results](https://github.com/nasa/sample_app/actions/workflows/static-analysis.yml) are available to the public.
+The [sntp Cppcheck GitHub Actions workflow and results](https://github.com/nasa/sntp/actions/workflows/static-analysis.yml) are available to the public.
 To view the results, select a workflow and download the artifacts.

-Cppcheck is ran for every push on the main branch and every pull request on all branches of sample_app in Github Actions.
+Cppcheck is ran for every push on the main branch and every pull request on all branches of sntp in Github Actions.

 For more information about Cppcheck, visit http://cppcheck.sourceforge.net/.